 Yes!
 The program is designed for those who want to rediscover their Hungarian self while building connections to family, traditions and community, both local and global.
-In the essay portion of your application you will be asked to tell us about what you know about your family's background as well as your Hungarian experiences so far, if any.
+In the video essay portions of your application you will be asked to tell us about what you know about your family's background, as well as of your Hungarian experiences so far, if any.
 This is enough to demonstrate your ancestry.

 What is the cost of the program

 The out-of-pocket cost for you, a selected participant, is only $1,500 (which includes a $300 non-refundable administrative fee).
 The total value of the trip is $4,000 per participant, thus giving you a scholarship worth $2,500, which is funded by the organizers and our individual and corporate sponsors.

 Basically everything is covered!
 Roundtrip airfare and taxes between New York and Budapest; all transportation to/from airports in New York and Budapest; all accommodations while in Hungary; three meals a day while in Hungary; guides in Hungary; transportation in our own van throughout Hungary; all entrance fees to museums and historical sites; the pre-trip online course; and lunch and orientation in New York.